top of page

 Bronco Comprehensive Area Plan (CAP)

-As of August 10, 2022, Oxy achieved approval for the Bronco CAP from the Colorado Oil and Gas Conservation Commission (COGCC).
-Oxy has a 30-year legacy in Colorado and is committed to serve as an innovative and sustainable leader in the oil and gas industry.
+As of August 10, 2022, Oxy achieved approval for the Bronco CAP from the ECMC.
+Oxy has a 30-year legacy in Colorado and is committed to serving as an innovative and sustainable leader in the oil and gas industry.

 Wattenberg_Photo.jpg